-This information will help you prepare for your Bravo Capsule Test at Memorial Sloan Kettering Cancer Center (MSK).
+This information will help you prepare for your Bravo Capsule Test at Memorial Sloan Kettering (MSK).

 Before Your Procedure

 You will need to stop taking some medications 1 week before your procedure.
-Some common examples are:
+We have included some common examples are:

 - Proton pump inhibitors, such as rabeprazole (Aciphex®), omeprazole (Prilosec®), lansoprazole (Prevacid®), pantoprazole (Protonix®), and esomeprazole (Nexium®)